Geometric realizations of Tamari interval lattices via cubic coordinates: Cubic coordinates and Tamari intervals

-The letter $u_i$ is equal to $0$ if and only if there is no descending relation of goal $x_i$ in $P$, namely if and only if the node $i$ has no right child in the tree $S$ (see Section~\ref{Sec:préliminaires} and~\cite{CP15}).
-Furthermore, since $i$ cannot be equal to $n$, the node $i$ cannot be the rightmost node in $S$.
-Therefore, it is a left child of the node $i+1$.
-Then the right subtree of the node $i$ is a leaf oriented to the right. \smallbreak
+The letter $u_i$ is equal to $0$ if and only if there is no descending relation of target $\IntervalPoset_i$ in $\IntervalPoset$, namely, if and only if the node $i$ has no right child in the tree $\TreeS$ (see Section~\ref{sss:TamariIntervals-IntervalPosets}).
+To summarize, $u_i = 0$ if and only if the right subtree of the node $i$ is a leaf oriented to the right.
+Now, as recall in Section~\ref{Subsec:binarytrees}, a leaf linked to the node $i$ is oriented to the right if and only if the $i$-th letter in the canopy corresponding to $\TreeS$ is $1$. \smallbreak

-Symmetrically, $v_{i+1} = 0$ if and only if there is no increasing relation of goal $x_{i+1}$ in $P$, namely if and only if the node $i+1$ has no left child in the tree $T$.
-Since $i+1$ is always different from $1$, the node $i+1$ cannot be the leftmost node in $T$, so the node $i+1$ must be a right child of the node $i$.
-Therefore, the right subtree of the node $i$ has a leaf oriented to the left as left subtree. \smallbreak
+Symmetrically, $v_{i+1} = 0$ if and only if there is no increasing relation of target $\IntervalPoset_{i+1}$ in $\IntervalPoset$, namely, if and only if the node $i+1$ has no left child in the tree $\TreeT$.
+Then, $v_{i+1} = 0$ if and only if the left subtree of the node $i + 1$ is a leaf oriented to the left.
+As seen in Section~\ref{Sec:préliminaires}, a leaf linked to the node $i + 1$ is oriented to the left if and only if the $i$-th letter in the canopy corresponding to $\TreeT$ is $0$. \smallbreak

-Finally, there is at least one letter of index $i$ in the canopy of the tree $S$ different from the canopy of the tree $T$, for the same index.
-However, two binary trees $S$ and $T$ are not synchronized if there is at least one letter of index $i$ in the canopy of the tree $S$ that is different from the letter of index $i$ in the canopy of $T$.
-Therefore, the binary trees $S$ and $T$ are not synchronized if and only if $(u,v)$ is not synchronized. \end{proof}
+To conclude, $u_i = 0$ and $v_{i+1} = 0$ if and only if the letter of index $i$ in the canopy of the tree $\TreeS$ is different from the letter of index $i$ in the canopy of the tree $\TreeT$.
+Therefore, $(u,v)$ is not synchronized if and only if the binary trees $\TreeS$ and $\TreeT$ are not synchronized. \end{proof} \smallbreak